Python (Scripting) - Convert list to string using join

 ['apple', 'banana', 'orange', 'grapes']

-Here is how you can convert the list into a string.
+join can be used to convert the list to a string.

 #!/usr/bin/python3